 3. Work with like-minded people.

 For those that haven’t seen the television show The Profit, self-made millionaire and entrepreneur Marcus Lemonis helps restore failing businesses that request to work with him.
 He prides himself on following the mantra “people, process and product”.

 On a recent episode of the show, he tried partnering with a business owner, but there were too many aspects of the working relationship that didn’t fit his mantra.
 The owner lied about the inventory she held.
 There was over a $200,000 discrepancy between what she claimed she had and what.
 She didn’t want to compromise on the company’s name and packaging.
 She also didn’t want to admit to other weaknesses that needed improvement.

 After growing tired of her unwillingness to make any significant changes, Lemonis broke off the partnership saying, “I’m not paying that fee anymore.”
 It’s hard to find people you click with 100%, but you want to make sure there’s enough common ground to sustain the working relationship and shared vision of the company.
 Sometimes, no matter how much money you can make in a situation, it’s not worth the headache of dealing with difficult people.
 Carefully consider partnerships you take on and the clients you choose to work with.
 It can save you a great deal of time in the long run and save your sanity.

 The Bottom Line

 Time is money and any process that I can do more efficiently, eliminate altogether or allows me to work productively with others gives me more time to focus on the more important aspects of my work.
+Spending more time at work means I get to earn more money.
 As a freelance writer, sending emails, promoting my services and sending invoices are all tasks that can take up my time when I could automate some of those things and spend my time working and earning more money instead.